krrishapatel/Morning-Huddle/README.md

         </ul>
     </p>
     <p>
         The tool is easy to use, with a clean design and simple controls.
 It’s built with HTML, CSS, and JavaScript, and works in any web browser.
-Perfect for restaurants looking to improve teamwork and guest experiences.
     </p>
 </body>